Secbez Docs

 How policy evaluation works

-After scanning a pull request, Secbez checks the findings against your configured thresholds:
+After scanning a pull request, Secbez:

 Default policy thresholds